(Continuation from Sous Vide Basics: Part One)

 2. The Sous Vide Cooker

 There are two choices when it comes to sous vide cooking equipment: an immersion circulator inserted into a small tub of water (usually a Lexan tub), or an all-in-one circulating water bath.
-Both have digital controls to maintain temperatures within .01° F and circulate the water effectively.
-However, the insulated circulating water baths are more energy efficient because they hold heat better, using less energy to maintain the temperatures than the uninsulated Lexan tubs.
-Some circulating water baths on the market are NSF certified and are available in several sizes.
+Both have digital controls to maintain temperatures within .01° F and circulate water effectively.
+However, the insulated circulating water baths are more energy efficient since they use less energy to maintain temperatures than the uninsulated Lexan tubs.
+Some circulating water baths on the market are also NSF certified and available in several sizes.

-So that covers the basics of the equipment needed to do sous vide in a commercial kitchen.
-In the third installment to this series on Sous Vide Basics, we will discuss HACCP, the health code, and what you need to consider when doing sous vide in you kitchen.
+That covers the basics of the equipment needed to do sous vide in a commercial kitchen.
+In the third installment to this series on Sous Vide Basics, we will discuss HACCP, the health code, and what you need to consider when doing sous vide in your kitchen.